 Outpatient hospital services are services provided by a hospital that are usually performed within a single day and don't require an overnight stay.
 However, an overnight stay for observation would be considered outpatient care if you are not actually admitted to the hospital.

-Member costs Outpatient hospital services (if not listed elsewhere) Deductible
+Community Choice Non-Community Choice Outpatient hospital services (if not listed elsewhere) Deductible Deductible

 Oxygen

 Oxygen and its administration are covered.